zlwaterfield/scramble/README.md

 # Scramble - Open-Source Grammarly Alternative

 Scramble is an open-source Chrome extension that leverages AI to enhance your writing directly in your browser.
-It's designed to be a more customizable and privacy-respecting alternative to Grammarly.
+It's designed to be a more customizable alternative to Grammarly by using specific prompts and allowing you to configure the LLM provider, model, and endpoint.

 ## Installation